cacophony-wj/licentia_black/README.md

 I am regularly available on [my discord server](https://discord.gg/jolly-coop).

 If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider giving me a tip.
 There are donation options ranging from $1 to $35 (with a merch bonus) to extravagant gifts from an Amazon wishlist.
-Consult my webpage at [cacophony.me](https://cacophony.me) for details (at the bottom of the page).
+Consult my webpage at [cacophony.me](https://cacophony.me) for details.
+The donation links are at the bottom of the main page.

 ## Contributing